oluwaconquer27/Swisstronik-Testnet/MINT-100-ERC-20-TOKENS.md

 ```bash
 npx hardhat run scripts/transfer.js --network swisstronik
 ```
-- Copy the Tx hash u get after applying this command `npx hardhat run scripts/transfer.js --network swisstronik` and save the Tx hash somewhere as u need to provide it on testnet Website
+- Copy the Tx URL u get after applying this command `npx hardhat run scripts/transfer.js --network swisstronik` and save the Tx hash somewhere as u need to provide it on testnet Website
 ---
 - Remove your private key from `hardhat.config.js` file using below command
 ```bash